nhsevidence/head-of-software-engineering/README.md

 # Head of software engineering

 This repository is to collect and organise my ideas and resources in my journey becoming head of software engineering at NICE Digital.
-This is for anyone at NICE Digital to look at (and challenge) and also to be shared publically for anyone who is interested in following my journey.
+This is for anyone at NICE Digital to look at (and challenge) and also to be shared publically for anyone who may be following a similar journey or just has an interest.

 # Principles